eiffel-community/eiffel-intelligence-frontend/wiki/markdown/add-subscription.md

 # Add Subscription

-This form is used to add subscription through frontend GUI.
+This form is used to add subscription through front-end GUI.
 Here is a description of the elements available on this form.

 <img src="images/subscription_add_form1.png">